The Carolina Classic

 When is it?

-The inaugural event of the Carolina Classic will be held on May 20, 2023.
-The co-hosts are Carolina Kayak Anglers and Foothills Kayak Anglers.
-Central Carolina Kayak Fishing will participate, too, in a competitive rather than organizational capacity.
+The inaugural event of the Carolina Classic was held on Lake Hickory on May 20, 2023.
+The co-hosts were Carolina Kayak Anglers and Foothills Kayak Anglers.
+Central Carolina Kayak Fishing participated, too, in a competitive rather than organizational capacity.